xzjia/dejaview-scraper/README.md

 Make a new file called `.env` at the root of the project.
 The following keys are necessary for now.

+- `AWS_PROFILE`: The AWS profile will be used (if none, set it to `default`).
+You can also rely on serverless [itself](https://serverless.com/framework/docs/providers/aws/guide/iam/) to manage aws profile.
 - `BUCKET_NAME`: The bucket name
 - `DATABASE_URL`: Where is the database
+- `YOUTUBE_API_KEY`: The API key used to query YOUTUBE information
 - `NYT_API_KEYS`: Valid NYT API keys separated by `_`.
 For example: onenytkeyabc_anothernytkeyabc

 ## Setup the project